mrmacright/SpaceshipDemo/README.md

 * All Mac Pros released since Late 2013

 ## How to Open
+* Find DMG file in your downloads folder and open it
+* Drag “SpaceshipVFXDemo” to your Applications folder

-To open, right click “SpaceshipVFXDemo” and click “Open”, Then click “Open” on the pop-up menu
+* Right click “SpaceshipVFXDemo” and click “Open”
+* Click “Open” on the pop-up menu to approve the application